plank/laravel-mediable/docs/source/media.rst

 	$media->move('new/directory');
 	$media->move('new/directory', 'new-filename');
 	$media->rename('new-filename');
+    $media->moveToDisk('uploads', 'new/directory', 'new-filename');

 Copying Media
 ---------------------

 You can duplicate a media file to a different location on disk with the ``copyTo()`` method.
 Doing so will create a new `Media` record for the new file.
 If a filename is not provided, the new file will copy the original filename.

 ::

     <?php
     $newMedia = $media->copyTo('new/directory');
     $newMedia = $media->copyTo('new/directory', 'new-filename');
+    $newMedia = $media->copyToDisk('uploads', 'new/directory', 'new-filename');

 Deleting Media
 ---------------------